rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part01/README.md

     --add-modules com.greeting
     --output myimage
 ````
-1. `--module-path`: This constructs a module path where the Hello jlink application is present and the `$JAVA_HOME/jmods` (`%JAVA_HOME%\jmods` in Windows) directory contains the platform modules
+1. `--module-path`: This constructs a module path where the "Hello jlink" application is present and the `$JAVA_HOME/jmods` (`%JAVA_HOME%\jmods` in Windows) directory contains the platform modules
-1. `--add-modules`: This comma separated list tells `jlink` which modules to include in the new JRE; e.g.`com.greeting` which is the module name (stated in `module-info.java`) that needs to be added in the runtime image.
+1. `--add-modules`: This comma separated list tells `jlink` which modules to include in the new JRE; e.g. `com.greeting` which is the module name (stated in `module-info.java`) that needs to be added in the runtime image.
 From our `jdeps` call we know we need `java.base`, so we can add this here too as an alternative to referring to the `jmods` folder in the module path (`--module-path`).
 1. `--output`: This directory is where the runtime image will be generated

 _Note: In Windows, the path separator is ; instead of :_

 `jlink --module-path Hello.jar --add-modules com.greeting,java.base --output myimage`

-The Figure below shows the Hello jlink example on unix (Netbeans compiles jars into a `dist/` folder) with `jmods` folder included in module path.
+The Figure below shows the "Hello jlink" example on Unix (Netbeans compiles jars into a `dist/` folder) with the `jmods` folder included in the module path.
 ![Figure 1.14](img/figure1-14.png)

 Note the sizes of the JDK 9 compared to the custom runtime image performed with `du -sh` command